arielya10/AliExpress-Order-Tracker/README.md

 # AliExpressBot
 #### A simple python script used to calculate how much money you spent on AliExpress using selenium
-The script is scanning all the orders (Closed and Cancelled statuses not included) and returns the number of orders and total money spent on AliExpress.
+The script is scanning all the orders (Closed and Cancelled statuses not included) and returns the number of orders, and total money spent on AliExpress.

 ## Requirements
 - Make sure you have google chrome installed